jnk0le/random/pipeline cycle test/README.md

 Uses proprietary WCH systick.

-Requires HCLK/1 and full 32bit reload value for proper handling of arithmetic underflow
+Requires HCLK/1 and full 32bit reload value for proper handling of arithmetic underflow:
 ```
 	SysTick->CMP = 0xffffffff;
 	SysTick->CTLR = 0b1101; // of course there are no bit definitions in headers